 We can find probiotics in yoghurt, other fermented foods, dietary supplements, and even beauty products.
 The most common types of probiotics are Lactobacillus and Bifidobacteria.

-Microbial cultures have been used to produce beer, wine, yoghurt, tempeh, sauerkraut, olives, cheese, Kombucha and many other fermented foods.
-Therefore, there is a symbiotic relationship between humans and probiotic microorganisms with a long history of significant nutritional and therapeutic benefits for humans.
+Humans have been consuming probiotics from fermented foods for many thousands of years, and in fact, these foods are essential components of a healthy diet.
+There is a symbiotic relationship between humans and probiotic microorganisms with a long history of significant nutritional and therapeutic benefits for humans.

 How to make sauerkraut at home?

-- Sterilise a jar with boiling water.
+Sterilise a jar with boiling water.

 Enjoy daily and store it in the fridge.